Surrogacy in Cambodia

 In November 2016, the Cambodian Ministry of Justice issued a “Prakas” stating that Embryo Transfers for surrogacy are now prohibited in that country.
 The exact wording is “Surrogacy, one of a set of services to have a baby by Assisted Reproductive Technology, is banned completely”.
 The single line in the Prakas was both brief and vague… but it has effectively ended surrogacy in Cambodia for Western couples.

 Legal experts in Cambodia agree that the current ban falls short of an actual law against surrogacy..
-However the Cambodian Justice Ministry has take a unilateral action to forcibly stop all surrogacy procedures in Cambodia, regardless of not having any specific laws are legal framework.
+However the Cambodian Justice Ministry has taken a unilateral action to forcibly stop all surrogacy procedures in Cambodia, regardless of not having any specific laws or legal framework.
 In Cambodia there is no need for a specific law for the government to take drastic action against service providers and parents who it considers to be acting against the country’s best interests.

 The statement by the Health Ministry specifically excluded other ART and infertility treatments that may relate to surrogacy.
 For example, IVF procedures can continue as planned, oocytes can be imported/exported from the country, embryos can be conceived and moved to alternative clinics.
 Only the embryo transfer procedure has been prohibited if the recipient is a surrogate mother.
 That said, following arrests of surrogacy and threats by the Justice Ministry against clinics and agents, there are few IVF clinics that openly perform IVF procedures for foreign couples.